Nachman of Breslov: Biography

 Nachman was born on April 4, 1772 (Rosh Chodesh Nisan), into a family of central figures in Hasidism in the town then known as Międzybóż in the Polish–Lithuanian Commonwealth, now Medzhybizh, Ukraine.
 Initially, he declined to take on his family's tradition of leading Hasidism.

 Nachman's mother, Feiga, was the daughter of Adil (also spelled Udel), daughter of the Baal Shem Tov.
-His father Simcha was the son of a Baal Shem Tov disciple for whom Nachman was named: Nachman of Horodenka (Gorodenka), who was a seventh-generation lineal descendant of Judah Loew ben Bezalel.
+His father Simcha was the son of a Baal Shem Tov's disciple for whom Nachman was named: Nachman of Horodenka (Gorodenka), who was a seventh-generation lineal descendant of Judah Loew ben Bezalel.
 Nachman had two brothers, Yechiel Zvi and Yisroel Mes, and a sister, Perel.

 At 13, he married Sashia, daughter of Rabbi Ephraim, and moved to his father-in-law's home in Ossatin.
 He acquired his first disciple on his wedding day—a young man named Shimon, who was several years older than him.

-During 1798–1799, he traveled from Ukraine to the land of Ottoman Palestine, where he visited Hasidim living in Haifa, Tiberias, and Safed.
+During 1798–1799, he traveled from Ukraine to the land of Israel, where he visited Hasidim living in Haifa, Tiberias, and Safed.
 He arrived in Galilee right before Napoleon’s battle with the Turks.
 This journey, which he saw as a private rite of passage, was often looked back on as a source of inspiration for him.
 In Tiberias, his influence brought about a reconciliation between the Lithuanian and Volhynian Hasidim.
-On his return from Ottoman Palestine, he was ready to assume the mantle of leadership in Hasidism, which he did in a highly selective manner.
+On his return from Israel, he was ready to assume the mantle of leadership in Hasidism, which he did in a highly selective manner.
 In his early years of leadership, he made each disciple confess all of his sins to him, as well as participate in a daily hour-long conversation with God.

 Shortly before Rosh Hashana 1800, Nachman moved to the town of Zlatopol.